AdithyanA2005/yasm/README.md

-# 🛠️ DotScripts - Script Manager
+# 🛠️ YASM (Yet Another Script Manager)

-DotScripts is a modular, metadata-driven script management system built for reuse, clarity, and extensibility.
+YASM is a modular, metadata-driven script management system built for reuse, clarity, and extensibility.
 It helps you organize your scripts with proper metadata, provides fuzzy search UI using `fzf`, checks dependencies before running, and can even be backed up easily with `git`.

 ---